BrianAOtto/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project

+Completed as a guided learning exercise following Baraa Khatib Salkini's The Complete SQL Bootcamp — built to practice SQL data exploration, cleaning, and validation.

 Build a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics.

 Welcome to the **Data Warehouse and Analytics Project** repository!